luandang4/Eshopper/README.md

 3. **Cart**:
   - Create a new instance each time a new session occurs to keep track of added products throughout the app.
-Used to store Product LineItems before proceeding to new Order checkout
+Used to store Product OrderDetail before proceeding to new Order checkout
-    - has_many :line_items, dependent: :destroy
+    - has_many :order_details, dependent: :destroy
-    - has_many :products, through: :line_items
+    - has_many :products, through: :order_details

 4. **Order**:
   - New model created from Cart page after user is happy to checkout.
-Model captures user payment and shipping details and then LineItems are transferred from Cart to Order
+Model captures user payment and shipping details and then OrderDetail are transferred from Cart to Order
-    - has_many :line_items, dependent: :destroy
+    - has_many :order_details, dependent: :destroy

 **Rails generate Model commands**
 Note: remember to set default values in atom Rails migration tables prior to rake db:migrate.
 Syntax: ```, default: value```